-61 Because barriers between individual markets have been removed, markets that might have been considered to be congeneric or vertical may be combining into single markets.
+&lt;sup>61 Because barriers between individual markets have been removed, markets that might have been considered to be congeneric or vertical may be combining into single markets.
 For example, much of the distinctions between local telephone markets, intra-LATA markets, and inter-LATA markets may diminish to the point that there is only one telephone market.
 Similarly, the distinction between wireless and wireline markets may also diminish.

-62 These provisions were discussed above.
+&lt;sup>62 These provisions were discussed above.

-63 This was done in some cable-telco mergers.
+&lt;sup>63 This was done in some cable-telco mergers.

-executives at the state level must be willing and able to appropriately respond to state regulators' concerns and that consumers continue to be well served.
+In addition to being concerned about competitive issues, state commissions may find it useful to impose public interest conditions on the merged company to ensure that it will be responsive to the state's regulators and consumers.
+This means that executives at the state level must be willing and able to appropriately respond to state regulators' concerns and that consumers continue to be well served.